ouvroir/display/communications/DH24/index.md

 ## Ontological Core

-A perspective on the (art) exhibition based on:
+A perspective on the exhibition based on:

 - concept of *Exhibit*
 - spatial logics (definition of abstract topological relationships)